 Trailer driving tips

-Below are some of the basic tips to help you control the trailer in tow.
+Below are some basic tips to help you control the trailer in tow.

 Before hitching up, ensure that the tow ball height and size matches the specification of the trailer manufacturer.
 This will make sure the ball is held securely while underway.
 Also, make sure the safety chains are attached.